HOW TO PLAN A EUROPEAN ROAD TRIP FOR THE HOPELESS ROMANTIC

 Do Explore Bruges by foot; eat lots of food cooked in beer Accommodation Huyze Hertsberge B&B

 What did you think?
 Have you been to any of the places featured?
 Do you have any recommendations to add to our itinerary?
-Or perhaps you’re thinking of visiting Europe in the near future?
+Or perhaps you’re thinking of planning a European road trip in the near future?
 Either way, we’d love to hear from you so please add your comments below.

 Hi, we're Ian and Nicky, an English couple on a voyage of discovery around the world, and this blog is designed to reflect what we see, think and do.
 Actually, we'd like to think it also provides information, entertainment and inspiration for other “mature” travellers, too.
 So please feel free to pour yourself a glass of something suitably chilled and take a look around.